By Juan Andrés Misle

 Javier Corrales teaches political science at Amherst College in Amherst, Massachusetts.
 His latest book co-authored with Michael Penfold is Dragon in the Tropics: Venezuela and the Legacy of Hugo Chávez.
 You can follow him on Twitter @jcorrales2011

-Juan Andrés Misle is a DC-based independent writer, researcher, and political analyst.
+Juan Andrés Misle is a DC-based independent writer, researcher, and social & human rights advocate.
 He is Director of Latin American Affairs at Latino Giant.